dchung1209/Webtoon-Data-Analysis/README.md

 ## Hashtags

-The used model is gpt-3.5-turbo.
+The model that is used to generate hashtags is GPT-3.5-turbo.
 Some examples include:

 | My Irresistible Ex                                        | The Tide                                                     | HapiBuni                                                     | Long After the Ending                                        |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |